 A hypothetical 1099-CRYPTO is years away, but the idea is that the 1099-CRYPTO could be like a 1099 B for crypto traders that would state what you bought it for and traded it for and what the dollar value was.

-No single exchange has that type of information because people bought on exchange one, and they sold an exchange two.
+No single exchange has that type of information because people bought on exchange one, and they sold on exchange two.
 And exchange two has no idea what you bought it for.

 I expect this will be a continuing headache for the IRS.

-As of now, the IRS has not provided any guidance on how they’re going to fix it.
+As of now, the IRS provides no guidance on how they’re going to fix it.

-Suppose you are a millennial who has fallen out of compliance with the IRS for the IRS’s lack of clarity for reporting your crypto.
+Suppose you are a millennial who has fallen out of compliance with the IRS for its lack of clarity on reporting your crypto.